Three Restaurant Interior Design Projects

 Restaurant Interior Design Project: Mr. Wong’s Chicken and Rice

-The name Mr. Wong’s Chicken and Rice was selected to highlight the hard work of the founder, Mr. Wong, in creating and growing the restaurant.
-The restaurant’s target is families, and the family aspect of the restaurant was one we wanted to draw great attention to that specific thing!
+We chose the name Mr. Wong’s Chicken and Rice to feature the hard work put in by the founder, Mr. Wong.
+The restaurant’s target market consists of families, and we wanted to draw great attention to that specific thing!

 We started with visual direction.
 Here, we proposed a brand that would primarily consist of a warm red, bright yellow, and pure black.
 White accents would be used as needed throughout the brand.
 Additionally, wood and metal would be introduced through the interior.
 The overall look and feel was one that was casual and approachable, and not too trendy.
 The idea was to create a concept that was modern but not one that was full of cheeky phrases or symbols that might be misinterpreted by the customers.
 Industrial elements would come into play against bold, rough typography.

 This restaurant occupied a small footprint, and we would need to maximize seating for both individuals who might be grabbing a quick bite and families who wanted to dine together.

 In this restaurant, like the two above, a concrete floor was proposed.
 Custom floor graphics would bring the brand design elements to life and help guide the customer up to the counter to order.